alphonse-lin/alphonse.github.io/devel/chem370/data-processing/data-processing.md

 # How to Get Help

 - **R help:** Type `?function_name()` into the R prompt to learn about a function.
 For example, `?plot()` will bring up the help for the `plot()` function.
+- **MS Teams Discussion:** Post your question to the general discussion channel in MS Teams.
+This will be visible by the whole class.
+If you know the answer to someone else's question, please answer it!
+If no one knows the answer I'll weigh in.
+By posting your question on MS Teams you allow the whole class to benefit and help keep me from answering the same question many times over.
 - **Stack Overflow:** The [Stack Overflow](https://stackoverflow.com/questions/tagged/r) discussion board.
 Often you can find Stack Overflow discussions that answer your question by using you favorite search engine (e.g. Google).
 - **Each Other:** Please help each other!
 I encourage collaboration.
 Note that collaboratively helping each other does NOT mean sharing code verbatim.
 Help others understand concepts and methods rather than providing an answer.
 - **Email Me:** I can often help solve the problem via [email](mailto:dfischer@wcu.edu).
 To the best extent possible, please take the following steps so that I can answer your question in an effective and timely manner: